Ege-Okyay/nestjs-template/README.md

 *Author: [Ege Okyay](https://linkedin.com/in/ege-okyay)*

-A NestJS-based project template with secure JWT authentication, and database integration with Prisma ORM.
+A NestJS-based project template with secure JWT authentication, documentation with Swagger, and database integration with Prisma ORM.

 ## Table of Contents
 1. Getting Started